soumukhe/azurerm-vmmain/README.md

 #  Environment Variables Required Depends on if you are using PFX Certificates or if you are using Client Secrets for AZ Service Principal

-# The below envorionment variables need to be defined in Terraform Cloud if running this from Terraform Cloud.
-If running locally, define them as local env variables.
-This is the case if you are using PFX certificates for AZ Service Principal
+# The below envorionment variables need to be defined locally when running locally or in TF Cloud local execution mode.
 export ARM_CLIENT_ID="" <br>
 export ARM_CLIENT_CERTIFICATE_PATH=""    # this needs to point to wherever you have the pfx certificate stored in your local machine.  e.g. export ARM_CLIENT_CERTIFICATE_PATH="/home/aciadmin/Terraform/certs/temp/service-principal.pfx" <br>
 export ARM_CLIENT_CERTIFICATE_PASSWORD=""  # this needs to match the password that you entered while creating the PFX certificate.
 Please see How to below.  (step 3 on PFX cert creation) <br>